puglia-ryan/IOT-Project/README.md

 Open index.html in a web browser.

-Adjust the temperature slider and time slot.
+Adjust the temperature slider and time slot and adjust the importance factors.

+Add the time slot requested.

 Click Submit to receive room recommendations.